George South: Smoky Mountain Wrestling (1994–1995)

-Later career (2000–Present)
+Later career (2000–present)

 South is a born-again Christian and says one of his biggest thrills was passing a Christian tract to Hulk Hogan in WCW who told him he needed it.
 In 1999 three full-color cartoon tracts were produced for South entitled The Greatest Match Ever, Who is Your Tag-Team Partner?, and Who Are You Wrestling Against?, illustrated by comics artist Steven Butler, packaged by The Nate Butler Studio, and published by PowerMark Productions.

 When the PWF closed in 1999, South opened his own promotion called the Exodus Wrestling Alliance.
 He still runs shows as of 2005 in the Mid-Atlantic area and participates in Christianity/wrestling shows with Nikita Koloff and Ted DiBiase.

 One of his gimmicks is the fact that he gets heel heat from the fans by sticking his tongue out at them and taunting them about how he is manhandling their hero in the ring.
 He is proud of the fact that he does not have to get crude, use profanity, or become vulgar to get heel heat.

 An important part of South's modern day matches are moves and performances intended to pay tribute to the great wrestling stars of the 1960s, 1970s, and 1980s, including Wahoo McDaniel, Blackjack Mulligan, Brute Bernard, Two Ton Harris, Paul Jones, Ricky Steamboat, Tully Blanchard, the Anderson Brothers, and others.

 South's most significant recent match was against Brad Armstrong in Spartanburg, South Carolina, at the Wrestling Night of Legends II.
 In 2013, South participated in the Brad Armstrong Memorial Event, in a tag-team match alongside Bob Orton Jr. against Tim Horner and Tom Prichard.
 During the match, Orton and South didn't get along too well to the point South tried to sucker-punch Orton, Orton would later enter the ring and superplex South, letting Horner pin South while Orton was walking down the ramp.

 In 2018 he teamed with Zane Dawson at the NCWA's 10th Annual Ivan Koloff Tag Team Tournament and captured the NCWA Tag-Team Championship when his team defeated Chet Sterling and Dave Dawson.
-Later that year South joined the America's Most Liked Wrestling promotion, and on November 25, 2018 he defeated Caleb Konley to win the AMLW Title.
+Later that year South joined the America's Most Liked (AML) Wrestling promotion, and on November 25, 2018, he defeated Caleb Konley to win the AML Wrestling Championship.
 South made several successful title defenses in 2019, including beating Konley in a loser leaves AML match on January 27 and defeating Fallah Bahh.
-CW Anderson finally ended South's title reign on July 28, 2019 at an event in Winston-Salem, North Carolina.
-However, on December 1, 2019 he regained the title from Anderson and remains AML Champion as of March 2020.
+CW Anderson finally ended South's title reign on July 28, 2019, at an event in Winston-Salem, North Carolina.
+However, on December 1, 2019, he regained the Title from Anderson and remained AML Wrestling Champion before losing it back to Anderson.

 Over thirty years after the NWA Jim Crockett Promotion was purchased by Turner Broadcasting, George South made his first appearance back in the National Wrestling Alliance when he wrestled Colby Corino in dark match at NWA Powerrr on December 15, 2019.